 The institutions working on society's hardest problems often have the smallest technology budgets.
 Open tools help level that playing field, not with charity, but with infrastructure that works because it was built from real use.

-Every tool on this page exists because a client engagement surfaced a problem worth solving for everyone.
+Every tool on this page exists because someone encountered a problem worth solving for everyone.

 © 2026 Social Technology Lab